Sintra-Portugal.com

 Alternatives prices

-• One-way taxi from the station to Palácio da Pena: approx. €15
+• One-way taxi from the station to the Palácio da Pena: approximately €15

 The Castelo dos Mouros with its amazing views over the region